It is important is to recognise stress is a message from the mind and if we pay attention to the message we can then find ways to release the stress.

-My TOP tip is COMMUNICATION and working together.
+Tips for managing stressful relationships include COMMUNICATION and working together.
 The role of communication in a relationship cannot be overstated.
 It helps you to bond and connect more.
 When your relationship is strained, communicating your feelings effectively will put you and your partner in the know.
 Sometimes, it’s easy to bottle up your feelings expecting the other person to guess.
 This worsens the drift and complicates the issue more.

 Firing an anchor is my ultimate go to for managing my stress state.

 Anchoring was one of the first NLP strategies I was ever taught, and decades later I still use on myself, teach it and use with my clients.
 In the case of stress, a self anchor may provide a solution.
 This requires some work before the stressful moment though, so you’re prepared when the stressful situation arrives.